-Council wants to use our location and create connections to support the wellbeing of our communities. .
+Council wants to use or location and connections to support the wellbeing of our communities. .

 Strategies and Plans

 The development of clear strategies is an important part of meeting Council's purpose, vision, community outcomes and strategic priorities.

 Strategies set out the goals and rationale for a particular topic and will guide any relevant underlying plans.